aethershill/quartz/content/Resource/wiki/science/Molecular Medicine Forensics.md

 title: Molecular Medicine Forensics
 tags:
   - ideas/sprout
-modified: 2024-10-13T14:57:31-07:00
+modified: 2024-10-23T01:47:37-07:00
 created: 2023-11-28T04:24:35-08:00
 ---
 ### Molecular Basis of Disease
-Molecular medicine exame the origin and course of illness andd disease and how they can be prevent and treated.
+Molecular medicine examines the origin and course of illness and disease and how they can be prevent and treated.

 Genetic -
 inherited failure in one or more components